Table of Contents

 Half log siding

-Half log siding is our most popular log siding style.
+Log siding in Half Log is our most popular log siding style.
 For those who want a true log home without the full log price, our half log siding is available in smooth or hewn, 3×6 or 3×8 in knotty pine or cedar.
-3×7 Cedar is also now available!
+3×7 Cedar is also now available (Custom Order)!

 Premier log siding